section-engineering-education/engineering-education/content/articles/genie-slide-in-jelly-and-scale-pop-up-notification-effects/index.md

 ![add default notification box styling](add-default-notification-box-styling.png "add default notification box styling")

 Notice that the notification now looks more like a pop-up notification.
 The only issue is that it doesn't close automatically, neither can it be closed.
 Solve these problems by adding some CSS styling in the `ns-style-growl.css` file.

 ### Add the growl effect to the notification
 In the `ns-style-growl.css` file, add growl effects.
 Find the code and some inline commentary of the growl effects CSS code [here](https://github.com/prograte/Genie-Slide-in-Jelly-and-scale-Pop-up-Notification-effects/blob/main/css/ns-style-growl.css).
-The styling for the notification is as shown below:
-The following is done in the code:

 - Added growl styling that will be shared with all the types of growl effects
 - Added individual effects for each of the growl effect sets.
 This starts with the scale effect.
   The _scale_ effect copies its name.
 It expands from a small size to a larger size.